kxdang/kiendang.me/content/blog/062-opioids/index.md

 Pain is associated with increase activity in the sensory neurons induced by strong stimuli from chemicals released by damaged tissue or inflammation, with the decrease in neuotransmitter activity, the signaling systems for pain are blunted and reduced <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4708964/" target="_blank">[4]</sup></a>.

-###<center>💊Codeine

-Codeine is a weak opioid.
-It is the methylated version of morphine, meaning it has an extra CH3 group.
-For codeine to work, it must undergo demethylation to be converted to morphine and thus have a similar mode of action <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3658028" target="_blank">[5]</sup></a>.
-I was taking Tylenol 3's which are an opioid combination drug that contains acetaminophen and codeine.
-They didn't work well for me, unfortunately.

 ###<center>✨Hydromorphone

+My hospital stay gave me IV morphine every 3 hours, however, as my pain got significantly worse, the doctor had to prescribe IV hydromorphone.
+Hydromorphone is commonly viewed as the second line of defence after morphine which is about about 5-7 times more potent <sup><a href="https://www.jpsmjournal.com/article/S0885-3924(05)00033-3/fulltext" target="_blank">[6]</sup></a>.

 Hydromophone, also known as Dilaudid, is used to treat severe acute pain, severe chronic pain and cancer-related pain.
 It is the hydrogenated ketone of morphine and thus have a similar analgesic characteristic to morphine <sup><a href="https://www.jpsmjournal.com/article/S0885-3924(05)00033-3/fulltext" target="_blank">[7]</sup></a>.

-My hospital stay gave me IV morphine every 3 hours, however, my pain got so bad the doctor prescribed me IV hydromorphone.
-Hydromorphone is commonly viewed as the second line of defence after morphine which is about about 5-7 times more potent <sup><a href="https://www.jpsmjournal.com/article/S0885-3924(05)00033-3/fulltext" target="_blank">[6]</sup></a>.
 Summer was a bad time, I was on IV opioids around the clock and receiving IV antibiotics.
 I'm glad to be out and properly recovering at home.

 ###<center>💊Tramadol

 A few weeks after my hospitalization, I came in for another surgery which led me to my second experience with [propofol](/060-propofol/).
 I was prescribed tramadol, another opioid that selectively binds to a different opiate receptor in the central nervous system.

 It does not bind as strongly to the mu-receptor compared to morphine, therefore, is much less potent and comes with a relatively low risk of addiction or withdrawal<sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK537060/" target="_blank">[8]</sup></a>.

 ##<center>Why do opioids cause constipation? 💩